 When a person dies without a will, they die “intestate.”
 That’s the legal term, and Ohio has created laws that determine how an intestate person’s estate gets divided.
 Under our laws, a spouse will receive the entire estate if there are no children.
 If the decedent and the spouse had kids, the surviving spouse still takes the entire estate.
 However, if there are step-children, then the surviving spouse takes less—roughly one-half or one-third, depending on the number of children.

-Ohio is also worried about spouses getting disinherited, meaning they are left nothing (or very little) in the will.
+Ohio is also worried about spouses getting disinherited, meaning they have left nothing (or very little) in the will.
 Because there is a valid will, the intestacy laws do not apply.
 However, any disinherited spouse could end up on public assistance and be a burden to the taxpayer.

 For this reason, Ohio has followed other states by creating something called an “elective share” right.
 It’s pretty simple.
 Under this law, a surviving spouse gets to choose between:

-- What is left to them in the will.
+- What is left to them in the will?

 - What they would have inherited had there been no will.